altocodenl/tagaway/readme.md

    - bugs
       - client: fix issue with phantom selection when scrolling large selection
       - client: refresh always in upload, import and pics, remove refresh query/field from query // check if `_blank` oauth flow issue will be fixed in old tab
-      - client: do not show New Pics Available sign if on the home view
       - server: investigate bug with piv with location but no geotags
    --------------
    - small tasks